marfarma/repo_man/README.md

 There are references to Alex Cox's _Repo Man_ throughout the application.
 See if you can spot them all!
 The first person to spot them all wins absolutely *nothing.*

 If you have the [Rockwell font](http://www.fonts.com/findfonts/detail.asp?pid=201908) installed on your system, the views will resemble the generic products previously sold at Ralph's, as seen in the _Repo Man_ movie.
 If you do not have the Rockwell font, a sans-serif font (typically Helvetica or Arial) will be used, making the views resemble Public Image Ltd.'s _Album_.

+## Author/License

+Repo Man was written by [Mark Cornick](http://github.com/mcornick).
+It is provided to you under the MIT license.